elliswmartin/autocrop/README.md

 # Autocrop
-A short bash script that helps with batch editing image files written for use on a Mac.
+A short bash script that helps with batch editing image files based on background color.
+Written for Mac.

 ## Background
 I developed this script while working at Oakland Museum of California in collaboration with two colleagues to batch edit photonegatives.
 I was brought on to catalog and image Dorothea Lange's 50,000 negatives.
 As the negatives are stored in cold storage, I would process about 500 to 700 negatives at a time.